Fall 2020 LGBTQ+ Center Interns

 - A public relations major with a minor in sociology.
 Cameron uses the pronouns He, Him and His and identifies as Gay.
 Cameron is still discovering the spectrum of the LGBTQ+ community but is still very passionate about equality and education for potential allies.
 His hobbies include: desperately trying to catch up on Shameless on Netflix and giving advice that he never abides to.
 Back at home Cameron has a small tabby cat named Penelope.
 And is planning to complete all four years and graduate in 2022.

-- A Master’s student in the Sociology department.
+- Kayla Cagwin is a Doctoral student in the Sociology department.
 They are currently working on a thesis investigating consent as practiced, maintained, and enforced within the marginalized BDSM community.
 Kayla is non-binary and identifies as queer, polyamorous, and a pan gray-ace.
 They are passionate about general social justice and equality, but specifically as it pertains to consent, sexual assault awareness, racial justice, and LGBTQ+ advocacy and awareness.
 In their spare time they enjoy attending concerts, experiencing art of all kinds, watching movies, playing video games, being in nature, drinking coffee/tea, and spending time with their three cats.
 As an intern Kayla hopes to gain experience working with students and staff while helping the Center and the LGBTQ+ community.